muirch/muirch/README.md

 My name is Ivan Muir and specialisation is front-end development.
 I'm creating fast, reliable and cool web applications ✨

 What I'm doing right now:
-- 💻 Working on my pet project.
+- 💻 Working on my pet project;
-- 🔥 Doing opensource stuff.
+- 🔥 Doing opensource stuff;
-- 📙 Learning Svelte Kit.
+- 📙 Delving into the TypeScript.

 My preffered technologies: